RetroDECK/ES-DE/THEMES-DEV.md

 ## capabilities.xml

-Variants, variant triggers, color schemes, aspect ratios and transition animation profiles need to be declared before they can be used inside the actual theme set configuration files and that is done in the `capabilities.xml` file.
-This file needs to be placed in the root of the theme directory, for example:
+Variants, variant triggers, color schemes, aspect ratios and transition animation profiles need to be declared before they can be used inside the actual theme configuration files and that is done in the `capabilities.xml` file.
+This file needs to be located in the root of the theme directory, for example:
 ```
-~/.emulationstation/themes/mythemeset-es-de/capabilities.xml
+~/.emulationstation/themes/mytheme-es-de/capabilities.xml
 ```

 The capabilities.xml file is mandatory and if it doesn't exist ES-DE will not attempt to load the theme.